 Gaming consoles and PCs are always pushing for higher fidelity, so why shouldn't gaming headsets?
 That's the idea behind the $249 SteelSeries Arctis Pro + GameDAC, a premium pair of cans built for gamers with discerning ears.

 The Arctis Pro + GameDAC takes the best-in-class design of the original Arctis and pairs it with a digital-to-analog converter, which allows you to enjoy Hi-Res audio files and tweak EQ settings to your heart's content.
-The Arctis Pro appeals to a somewhat niche crowd — audiophiles who don't mind being tethered to their desks — but if you fall under that niche, you'll be treated to the best-sounding version of one of the finest gaming headsets around.
+The Arctis Pro appeals to a somewhat niche crowd — audiophiles who don't mind being tethered to their desks — but if you fall under that niche, you'll be treated to the best-sounding version of one of the best gaming headsets around.

 The SteelSeries Arctis Pro doesn't fix what isn't broken.
 Like previous Arctis headsets, the Pro sports a sleek, understated, all-black look, and it's the rare gaming headset that you'll actually feel good about wearing outside of your gaming den.